mailpile/Mailpile/README.md

 Until we've properly packaged Mailpile, you will need to configure your environment before running it, specifically the `PYTHONPATH` variable.

-The easiest way to do that is to use the recipe from the `Makefile`:
+The easiest way to do that is to enter the Mailpile source folder (the one with the `Makefile` and `README.md` in it) and use the recipe from the `Makefile`:

     $ $(make dev)